-The Memes Of Demi Lovato's Face At The 2018 Billboard Music Awards Are Rude AF
+People Are Meme-ing Demi Lovato's Face At The Billboard Music Awards & It's Rude AF

 When the camera cut to Demi Lovato on Sunday, the Internet immediately took note that Demi Lovato's face at the Billboard Music Awards was prime meme material.
 She looked less than impressed, and the Internet loves a #notimpressed joke.
 But, these memes and tweets are honestly a little rude.
 Can we just let her live?